stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

   os-wazuh

-Follow the Kayobe instructions to `provision the VM <https://docs.openstack.org/kayobe/latest/deployment.html#infrastructure-vms>`__ and configure the host.
+Follow the Kayobe instructions to :kayobe-doc:`provision the VM <deployment.html#infrastructure-vms>` and configure the host.

 VM sizing